 Appearance & Variants

-While many tarantulas are brightly colored with interesting patterns the GBT flips this paradigm on its head and instead opts for a uniform brown color with white bands on its legs.
+While many tarantulas are brightly colored with interesting patterns the Goliath Birdeater flips this paradigm on its head and instead opts for uniform brown colors with white bands on its legs.

 They might not be the flashiest of the species, but they don’t need to be.
 Their large size and equally large fangs say more than any fancy color ever could.